insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Most standard home insurance policies don’t cover the cost of bringing the house up to current codes if the structure didn’t meet the latest regulations before disaster struck.
-But if you add on building code coverage to your policy, then your coverage will.
+Even if homeowners insurance covers repairs to your home when you file a claim it likely won’t cover the cost of bringing the house up to current codes if the structure didn’t meet the latest regulations before the damage.
+However, you can often add this coverage as an endorsement on your home policy.

-It’s a problem that many East Coast homeowners faced in the wake of 2012’s Superstorm Sandy.
-Hundreds of Connecticut residents in risky flood zones had to elevate their homes and/or rebuild them.
-Houses that needed to be rebuilt had to meet current sea level elevation requirements and all other building codes.
+For example, many East Coast homeowners had to elevate their homes or rebuild them after Superstorm Sandy struck in 2012.
+Houses that needed to be rebuilt had to meet current sea level elevation requirements and all other building codes, and home insurance often didn’t cover it.

 Key Takeaways